lincolnnguyen18/FoodTracker/FoodTracker/Pseudocode.md

                     Create index path to new bottom row in table Append meal retrieved from source view controller to table view controller's meals array Call insertRows
-        Override prepare(for:sender:) - source view controller for unwind segue Call super
+                In either case (from ShowDetail update or from unwindToMealList new meal), call saveMeals Override prepare(for:sender:) - source view controller for unwind segue Call super
             Unwrap segueue identifier and switch it (identify segue)